Canva Review — All the Pros and Cons

 • It provides a fantastic way not just to create promotional material, but, thanks to its graphic features, statistics too.

-• Its ‘Magic Switch tool’ makes it extremely easy to create lots of visual assets at once (in different languages too).
+• Its ‘Resize’ tool makes it extremely easy to create lots of visual assets at once.

 • Canva’s mobile app is extremely functional and is particularly good for creating ‘on-the-go’ visuals for social media marketing.